input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

      MultipleMatches -> MultipleMatches
 ```

-Whereas in the case of `When`, `fetchPrimitive` will just leave the whole construct unchanged.
+Whereas, in the case of other constructs like `When`, `fetchPrimitive` will just leave the whole construct unchanged:

 ```haskell
 fetchPrimitive _ _ _ _ = NoMatch